The Push Forward, The Lean Back, and The Middle Malady: 3 Posture Flaws you must fix first

 There are three major flaws in your posture that cannot be overlooked.
 When you have them, you are at negative one.
-Not at the beginning of your posture journey, you are… not yet even ready to begin.
-You have to fix these things before you can even begin.
+Not at the beginning of your posture journey, but you are… not yet even ready to begin.
+You must fix these things before you can even begin.

-What brings any of us to a point where we are compelled to read an article about posture?
+What brings any of us to a point where we’re compelled to read an article about posture?

 If only it were that simple.
 But before we even begin to discuss what good posture looks like, we must address three major flaws in your posture that cannot be overlooked.
-When you have any of these flaws, in our posture scoreboard, you are at a negative.
-You are not ready to even begin your posture journey because you can’t get to the starting line.
+If you have any of these flaws, in this posture scoreboard, you’re at a negative.
+You’re not ready to begin your posture journey because you can’t even reach the starting line.
 To get to the starting line, you have to fix:

 In this important article in a series, let’s discuss the importance of beginning correctly.

-Sometimes, but too often, I will ask someone to stand with good posture while evaluating them in my office.
-They will lock their knees and push their pelvis forward as they assume an all too comfortable position for them.
+Sometimes, but too often, when I ask someone to stand with good posture during an evaluation in my office, they’ll lock their knees and push their pelvis forward, settling into an all-too-comfortable position for them.
 One that reveals the truth that they stand this way all the time.
-It is a posture that I frequently see while people are standing in line or at Mass.
-With my patients, the evaluation stops there.
-We can’t even move forward until this is fixed.
-And it is not an easy fix because they have been doing this their whole lives.
+I frequently see this posture in people standing in line or at Mass.
+With my patients, the evaluation stops right there.
+We can’t move forward until this is fixed, and it’s not an easy fix because they’ve been doing it their whole lives.

-“But I have been standing this way my whole life” they tell me.
+“But I’ve been standing this way my whole life,” they reply.

-“But you didn’t have pain your whole life” I tell them.
+“But you didn’t have pain your whole life” I counter.

-Sure, you could stand that way before, when you were building the stability/coordination foundation, or you could stand that way when your Body Guitar was in tune.
-But now you are out of tune.
-To get you in tune, we need to fix the balance between Bracing muscles and String muscles and stay there for the rest of your life.
+Sure, you could stand that way before, when you were building the stability and coordination foundation, or you could stand that way when your Body Guitar was in tune.
+But now you’re out of tune.
+To get you back in tune, we need to restore the balance between your Bracing muscles and String muscles and maintain it for the rest of your life.
 That means… you can’t stand like this anymore.

 Ever.

-Whether this means starting physical therapy to get there (although we need them for many other things and we don’t want to use up the visits) or just being diligent and powering through to a result, fix it.
+Whether this requires starting physical therapy to get there (though we need PT for many other things and we don’t want to use up the visits) or just being diligent and powering through to a result, fix it.

 The Lean Back